 Recipe ingredients and notes:

-Please use full-fat sour cream and cream cheese for this recipe.
+- Please use full-fat sour cream and cream cheese for this recipe.
 Low-fat products have a higher moisture content and that can cause problems during baking.

-Extra-large shrimp work best for this recipe because they are large enough to be filled but small enough to cook quickly.
+- Extra-large shrimp work best for this recipe because they are large enough to be filled but small enough to cook quickly.

 How to precook bacon for wrapping shrimp:

-Because the bacon will need a longer cook time than the shrimp, you'll want to precook it.
+Because the bacon will need a longer cook time than the shrimp, you'll need to precook it.
 To do that, set the bacon slices on a wire rack on a rimmed baking sheet.
 Heat the oven to 425 degrees F. and cook the bacon for 6 minutes.
 That will partially cook the bacon but still leave it pliable enough to be wrapped around the shrimp.

 How to prepare shrimp for stuffing: